codeuk/klimt/README.md

 1. In the Klimt directory, run `builder` or open the new `builder.exe` file to open the Klimt Stealer Builder.
 2. Wait a few seconds, and when the builder GUI opens, configure it how you wish and press `Compile Stealer`.
 3. If the build is successful, the executable should be in `build/agent.exe`, and can now use this stub as you wish.

+The stealer build is approx. 4MB (UPX'd) and so far FUD (0 detections with the Pro Version, at least.), though I'd still recommend using a dropper when putting it to operational use.

 ## Disclaimer